rojal-m/Pool_Game/README.md

 **Keys**

-*“Enter”:Used to start the game
+*“Mouse”:Used to start the game

 *”W”: Used to increase shooting power